shadden/celmech/docs/canonical_transformations.rst

 methods.
-Additionally, the canonical transformation can be applied to a :class:`~celmech.hamiltonian.Hamiltonian` instance in order to produce a new Hamiltonian object that has the new variables as canonical variables and with Hamiltonian appropriately transformed.
+Additionally, the canonical transformation can be applied to a :class:`~celmech.hamiltonian.Hamiltonian` instance in order to produce a new Hamiltonian object that has the new variables as canonical variables and with the Hamiltonian appropriately transformed.

 As an example, we'll apply a canonical transformation to simplify the toy Hamiltonian